marcelpkg/hypixel-frag-bot/README.md

-# xdDirti's self-hostable Hypixel Skyblock Frag Discord Bot.
+# Marcel's Hypixel Discord Frag Bot.
-Test
+Coming soon to a Hypixel Skyblock near you.